legendarycode3/raffle-smart-contract/README.md

 Feel free to explore and improve the project.
 Contributions, issues, and feature requests are welcome!  ❤️

 ## Conclusion
-This project demonstrates how smart contracts on the Ethereum blockchain can enable decentralized and trustless
+This project demonstrates how smart contracts on the Ethereum blockchain can enable decentralized and trustless raffle systems.
+The transparency and immutability of the blockchain ensure fairness.